Analysis of a Generalized Expectation-Maximization Algorithm for Gaussian Mixture Models: A Control Systems Perspective: Main Results

 \section{Main Results}

 In this section, we provide the main result of the paper.
-Specifically, we show how we can leverage tools from control systems theory to analyze a subclass of GEM algorithms as LTI systems connected in feedback with a nonlinearity.
-Furthermore, we also show how to derive convergence rates for such algorithms using tools from robust control.
+Specifically, we show how we can leverage tools from control systems theory to analyze a GEM algorithm as an LTI system connected in feedback with a nonlinearity.
+Furthermore, we also show how to derive the convergence rate for such an algorithm using tools from robust control.
 Lastly, we briefly describe how we can look into certain aspects of designing new GEM-like algorithms.